doug-moen/openscad2/rfc/Generators.md

   one object to another, but during the evaluation phase, all other operations ignore background shapes.

-The `!` operator has even weirder semantics than `%`.
+The `!` operator (root) has even weirder semantics than `%`.
-I'll worry about the implementation later.
+I'll worry about the OpenSCAD2 semantics and implementation later.

-For now, I've restricted `!
+And `#` (debug).

+By syntactically restricting the use of the modifier characters to the 'generator' role within an object literal, I have simplified the implementation and dodged some nasty problems.
+* There's no extra overhead added to lists to support background shapes.
+* In the expression syntax,
+  I do not have to disambiguate between `scale(10) %cube(c)` and `f(x) % g(x)` (background vs modulus).